-- (i) Early and extensive local studies for the purpose of furthering scientific understanding of the physical, socio-economic and other impacts of sea level rise, temperature rise, other climate change phenomena and extreme events on the resilience of our member countries; - (ii) Climate change adaptation measures at the local, national and regional level such as knowledge management system dedicated to Climate Change Adaptation information is in place to support decision making in the CT region (Output B3.1.1b), By 2025, vulnerability needs assessment to climate change is conducted to identify the exposure and risks (Output B3.2.1.a), By 2030, Partnerships with private sectors and strategic Partners to support the vulnerability assessments training, promulgation, and implementation are established (Outcome B3.2.2). - (iii) Information, research, technology and financial sharing and cooperation among members in support of the urgent development and implementation of ecosystem-based adaptation strategies for addressing climate change impacts on coastal and ocean ecosystems within the region; and - (iv) Monitoring climate change adaptation actions for building the resilience of CTI member nations and their capacities to avoid, or address, impacts of sea level rise, temperature rise, other climate change phenomena, and extreme weather events.
+- Early and extensive local studies for the purpose of furthering scientific understanding of the physical, socio-economic and other impacts of sea level rise, temperature rise, other climate change phenomena and extreme events on the resilience of our member countries; - (ii) Climate change adaptation measures at the local, national and regional level such as knowledge management system dedicated to Climate Change Adaptation information is in place to support decision making in the CT region (Output B3.1.1b), By 2025, vulnerability needs assessment to climate change is conducted to identify the exposure and risks (Output B3.2.1.a), By 2030, Partnerships with private sectors and strategic Partners to support the vulnerability assessments training, promulgation, and implementation are established (Outcome B3.2.2). - (iii) Information, research, technology and financial sharing and cooperation among members in support of the urgent development and implementation of ecosystem-based adaptation strategies for addressing climate change impacts on coastal and ocean ecosystems within the region; and - (iv) Monitoring climate change adaptation actions for building the resilience of CTI member nations and their capacities to avoid, or address, impacts of sea level rise, temperature rise, other climate change phenomena, and extreme weather events.

-Signed this DD, MM, YYYY Indonesia Hon.
-Ir.
-Sakti Wahyu Trenggono, M.M.
-Ministry of Marine Affairs and Fisheries (NCC: Ongoing) Malaysia H.E Nik Nazmi Nik Ahmad Minister of Natural Resources and Environmental Sustainability Papua New Guinea Hon.
-Simon Kilepa Minister for Environment, Conservation and Climate Change (On internal process) Philippines -----H.E Maria Antonia Yulo-Loyzaga Department of Environment and Natural Resources Philippines
+Signed this \\\\ DD, MM, YYYY

+Indonesia

+------Name of Minister Ministry of Marine Affairs and Fisheries (NCC: Ongoing)

+Malaysia

+H.E Nik Nazmi Nik Ahmad Ministry of Natural Resources, Environment and Climate Change

+Papua New Guinea

+------Hon.
+Simon Kilepa Minister for Environment, Conservation and Climate Change

+Philippines

+------H.E Maria Antonia Yulo-Loyzaga Secretary Department of Environment and Natural Resources